 My plan from the start was to disable comments on ONTREPRENR for a number of reason.
 First is, the direction for the site.
 I wanted it to be a place where you get practical strategies to launch your business online and visit over and over again.
 If you loved the post, you take two actions.
 You shared it and/or sent me an email.
-If you also wanted to connect with me, we could do it on Twitter.

 There are more reasons and there are already several blogs that disabled comments on their blog and have written monster posts about it so I won’t go into it here.

 Imagine my surprise when I didn’t get a single comment on my blog!
 Honestly, I was really hoping that I would though I didn’t set out to have comments on the blog.